Neuropathic pain: Opioids

-Opioids, while commonly used in chronic neuropathic pain, are not a recommended first or second line treatment.
-In the short and long term they are of unclear benefit, although clinical experience suggests that opioids like tramadol may be useful for treating sudden onset severe pain In the intermediate term evidence of low quality supports utility.
+Opioids, while commonly used in chronic neuropathic pain, are not recommended as first- or second-line treatment.
+In the short and long term, they are of unclear benefit.
+However, clinical experience suggests that opioids like tramadol may be useful for treating sudden-onset severe pain.
+In the intermediate term, low-quality evidence supports utility.

-Several opioids, particularly levorphanol, methadone and ketobemidone, possess NMDA receptor antagonism in addition to their µ-opioid agonist properties.
-Methadone does so because it is a racemic mixture; only the l-isomer is a potent µ-opioid agonist.
-The d-isomer does not have opioid agonist action and acts as an NMDA receptor antagonist; d-methadone is analgesic in experimental models of chronic pain.
+Several opioids, particularly levorphanol, methadone, and ketobemidone, possess NMDA receptor antagonism in addition to their μ-opioid agonist properties.
+Methadone does so because it is a racemic mixture; only the l-isomer is a potent μ-opioid agonist.
+The d-isomer does not have opioid agonist action and acts as an NMDA receptor antagonist; d-methadone is an analgesic in experimental models of chronic pain.

-There is little evidence to indicate that one strong opioid is more effective than another.
+There is little evidence to indicate that one potent opioid is more effective than another.
 Expert opinion leans toward the use of methadone for neuropathic pain, in part because of its NMDA antagonism.
 It is reasonable to base the choice of opioid on other factors.
 It is unclear if fentanyl gives pain relief to people with neuropathic pain.
-The potential pain relief benefits of strong opioids must be weighed against their significant addiction potential under normal clinical use and some authorities suggest that they should be reserved for cancer pain.
-Importantly, recent observational studies suggest a pain-relief benefit in non-cancer related chronic pain of reducing or terminating long-term opioid therapy.
+The potential pain relief benefits of strong opioids must be weighed against their significant addiction potential under normal clinical use, and some authorities suggest that they should be reserved for cancer pain.
+Importantly, recent observational studies suggest a pain-relief benefit in non-cancer-related chronic pain of reducing or terminating long-term opioid therapy.

 Non-Pharmaceutical Interventions

-Non-pharmaceutical treatments such as exercise, physical therapy and psychotherapy may be useful adjuncts to treatment.
+Non-pharmaceutical treatments such as exercise, physical therapy, and psychotherapy may be useful adjuncts to treatment.

 Secondary and research interventions

 Botulinum toxin type A

-Local intradermal injection of botulinum neurotoxin type A may be helpful in chronic focal painful neuropathies.
-However, it causes muscle paralysis which may impact quality of life.
+Local intradermal injection of botulinum toxin type A may be helpful in chronic focal painful neuropathies.
+However, it causes muscle paralysis, which may impact quality of life.

 Cannabinoids

-Evidence for the use of Cannabis based medicines is limited, low-moderate quality evidence suggests a benefit in pain intensity, sleep quality and psychological distress.
-The use of Cannabis has to be weighed against the negative psychotomimetic effects that may impact quality of life.
-Therefore, cannabis is not recommended as a mainstream treatment but may have a place for treatment refractory cases.
+Evidence for the use of cannabis based medicines is limited.
+Any potential utility might be offset by adverse effects.

 Neuromodulators

-Neuromodulation is a field of science, medicine and bioengineering that encompasses both implantable and non-implantable technologies (electrical and chemical) for treatment purposes.
+Neuromodulation is a field of science, medicine, and bioengineering that encompasses both implantable and non-implantable technologies (electrical and chemical) for treatment purposes.
 Implanted devices are expensive and carry the risk of complications.
-Available studies have focused on conditions having a different prevalence than neuropathic pain patients in general.
-More research is needed to define the range of conditions that they might benefit.
+Available studies have focused on conditions with different prevalences than those of neuropathic pain patients in general.
+More research is needed to define the range of conditions for which they might benefit.

 Deep brain stimulation

-The best long-term results with deep brain stimulation have been reported with targets in the periventricular/periaqueductal grey matter (79%), or the periventricular/periaqueductal grey matter plus thalamus and/or internal capsule (87%).
+The best long-term results with deep brain stimulation have been reported with targets in the periventricular/periaqueductal grey matter (79%) or the periventricular/periaqueductal grey matter plus thalamus and/or internal capsule (87%).
 There is a significant complication rate, which increases over time.